JuanMartinFajardo/Encryption_system/README.md

 ## About this software

 This is a encryption method that I created when I was 16 years old.
 It is not very efficient, but it was one of my first incursions into the programming world.
 So I leave it here.
+I called it 'WatCrypter'

 ## How to use it